Skip to main content

 Operation and Management that Support Community Revitalization

 The Group also holds social events for residents and tenant companies, issues newsletters and engages in other initiatives to help customer communities function in a healthy manner over the long term after taking up occupancy.
-In fiscal 2022, we held 11 preoccupancy housewarming events at residences.
-For office buildings, we held three tenant company networking events for "PMO" and "H¹O" in fiscal 2023, with a total of 85 companies participating.
+In fiscal year ended March 2025, we held 11 preoccupancy housewarming events at residences.
+For office buildings, we held three tenant company networking events for PMO and H¹O in fiscal year ended March 2024 with a total of 85 companies participating.

 Creating Circular Communities through Be ACTO Area Management

 Be ACTO is a system in which the Group participates in area management.
 We believe the purpose of area management is to continuously recognize and generate local value together with the people who live there.
 By continuing to help establish a sense of inter-dependence among area residents, we hope to create seedbeds for fostering multigenerational and circulatory communities that are unique to each area.
-Since the first project at Be ACTO Hiyoshi, we have launched the initiative at various areas including Be ACTO Minamiyama and Be ACTO Kameido.
+Since the first project at Be ACTO Hiyoshi, we have launched the initiative at various areas including Be ACTO Kameido, MEGURO MARC, and Be ACTO Musashi-Urawa.

 Ties Between OUKAS Funabashi and Local Communities